Simple Steps to Use Your French Press with Pre-Ground Coffee

 Slowly pour the hot water over the coffee grounds, ensuring all the grounds are fully saturated.
 Use a circular motion to wet all the grounds evenly.
 Fill the French press, leaving a couple of inches of space at the top.

-Step 5: Let It Bloom
+Step 5: Let it Bloom

 Allow the coffee to bloom by letting it sit for about 30 seconds.
 This allows the coffee grounds to release trapped gases, enhancing the flavors in the final cup.